 During my 14 year career in the boxing world, I grew very fond of the sport.
 I realized that, although I would not fight forever, I could help other kids who were interested in the sport of boxing.

 As my experience grew in the role of police officer in the Phoenixville area, I began to think of a way to combine my knowledge of both careers and give it back to the community in which I have lived all my life.
 In early 1999, I looked into starting a PAL chapter in our area.
 PAL a non-profit juvenile crime prevention program designed to help keep kids off the streets and out of trouble.
 I contacted the National PAL headquarters in Florida and attended the Phoenixville Area Recreation Board meeting in February.
 I proposed the a youth boxing program through the start of a Police Athletic League Chapter, and asked the board for approval to use a portion of their facility as the PAL boxing gym.

-The board members unanimously approved both the start of the program and the use of their facility, the Phoenixville Civic Center.
+The board members unanimously approved both the start of the program and the use of their facility, the Phoenixville Rec Center.
 After receiving donations from the local community, endorsements from the three surrounding police departments and a charter from the National PAL, the first Phoenixville Area PAL opened with its first program, Boxing, on June 7, 1999.

 Since the start of the boxing program, hundreds of children between the ages of 10 - 21 have participated.
-The boxing runs year round and the boxers train daily Monday through Thursday between 5pm & 7:30pm at the Civic Center.
+The boxing runs year round and the boxers train daily Monday through Thursday between 5pm & 7:30pm at the Rec Center.